-The life under the sea has always impressed and fascinated people around the world.
-A rich plant and sea life that attracts interest from people in all ages.
-Near the sea in Kastrup in Copenhagen is the location for The Blue Planet, previously known as the Aquarium.
-A mecca for people who love fish, colors and the beautiful life that lakes and oceans across the world offers.
+Life under the sea has always impressed and fascinated people around the world.
+Close to the sea in Kastrup, Copenhagen, you will find the National Aquarium Denmark – Den Blå Planet.
+A mecca for people who love fish, colours and the beautiful animal and plant life that has evolved over the years in the many lakes and oceans of the world.

-If you want to get all the experiences you must devote more than a couple of hours at the Blue Planet.
-With several thousand animals and unique plants in the seven million liters of water in a number of aquariums are easily to spend all day looking at.
+If you want to explore all of it, you will have to devote more than a couple of hours at the National Aquarium.
+With several thousand animals and unique plants in their various aquariums, that contain seven million liters of water, you can easily spend an entire day at the National Aquarium Denmark – Den Blå Planet.

-The Blue Planet is in fact the Northern Europe’s largest aquarium and a presentation of all species from all over the world makes it a unique attraction for Danes and tourists.
+In fact, the National Aquarium Denmark – Den Blå Planet is Northern Europe’s largest aquarium, and its manifold representation of species from all over the world makes it a unique attraction for Danes and tourists.

-The Blue Planet has its own researchers who each day searching for new knowledge about the sea.
-This means that the aquarium always is in a development about the knowledge of the exciting world beneath the surface.
-The development in the fish and plant life are very important for us humans.
-The research is not just a matter of finding new, funny and beautiful fishes, it’s also about following the development.
+The National Aquarium has its own group of researchers who search for new knowledge about the sea, each day.
+Therefore, the aquarium is always abreast of the latest knowledge and research about the exciting world under the sea.
+The evolution of the fish and plant life is very important for the human being, why the research is not limited to finding new, funny and beautiful fish, but just as importantly about following the evolution.

 Learn about the mysteries of the sea in the Easter holiday

-The research is constantly being added the fantastic aquarium in Copenhagen which means that you and your family has the opportunity to learn something new, whether you’ll visit in your Easter holiday 2017 or in any other time.
+Their research is continuously presented at the fantastic aquarium in Copenhagen, so that you and your family will have the opportunity to learn something new, whether you choose to visit during your Easter holiday 2018 or at any other time.

-Few capitals are located at the coast, why the Blue Planet in Copenhagen is very special.
-It’s special to be so close to the natural surroundings.
+Few capitals are located at the coast, why the National Aquarium Denmark – Den Blå Planet in Copenhagen is very special due to its location so close to natural surroundings.

-After the trip among all sorts of fish and animals, you can enjoy the beautiful view of Øresund and perhaps grab some food or drinks from the restaurant “ØST”.
+After the trip, you can enjoy the beautiful view of Øresund and grab some food or drinks from the restaurant ‘ØST’.

-Opening hours: The Blue Planet opens every day at 10:00 and closes at 17:00 except on Mondays when the extra curious people can look at the experience the fish life up until 21:00.
+Opening hours: The National Aquarium Denmark – Den Blå Planet opens every day at 10am and closes at 5pm except on Mondays when they have extra-long opening hours until 9pm.

-Price: It costs DKK 170,- for a one-day ticket to the Blue Planet and children from 3 to 11 years costs DKK 95,-.
+Prices: It costs DKK 170 for a one-day ticket to the National Aquarium, and it costs DKK 95 for children at the age 3-11 years.
 Children under 3 years get free admission.
-Buy the tickets online and you may get the opportunity to skip if there’s a queue at the toll both.
+Buy your tickets online for a faster entrance in case there is a queue at the ticket window.

-Note: The Blue Planet has introduced a number of discounts.
-You’ll find the discounts on the website – at prices and opening hours.
+Note: The National Aquarium Denmark – Den Blå Planet has introduced a number of discounts, which you will find on the website under ‘prices and opening hours’.

-Practical: There are good changing facilities, parking facilities and other facilities that may be necessary when the families with children are on tour.
-All details can be found on the website.
+Practical information: There are good changing facilities, parking facilities and other facilities for families on a trip.
+All details may be found on their website.

-Combine the trip with a small Easter holiday in Copenhagen.
-There are plenty of hotels in all price ranges why you definitely will find something that matches your needs.
+Include the trip with your short Easter holiday in Copenhagen.
+There are plenty of hotels within all price categories, so it will be easy for you to find something that matches your needs.